djjtyn/CoffeeChoice/readme.md

 These test transactions worked fine.

 ## Coffee/Blog Posting
-I tested that the website owner could upload and edit blog and coffee posts by signing into the django admin panel and uploading new coffees and blogs which worked fine.
+I tested that the website owner can upload and edit blog and coffee posts by signing into the django admin panel and uploading new coffees and blogs which worked fine.

 ## Comments on Blog Posts/ Reviews on Coffee Page
-I tested that the user could post comments on both the individual blog post and coffee review pages by signing in with different usernames to see if the comments were posted successfully.
-I saw that the comments were successfully posted with the logged in user as the comment author which was done automatically.
+I tested that the user can post comments on both the individual blog post and coffee review pages by signing in with different usernames to see if the comments were posted successfully.
+I saw that the comments were successfully posted with the logged in user as the comment author.

 ## Page Redirects/Template Rendering
 I tested the site to make sure that the user will be directed to the appropriate page when actions are taken by the user using the site.
 These all tested fine.